Union Jack (Joseph Chapman): Origin

 Joey Chapman is an art student and the working class son of a shipbuilder, born in Manchester, England.
 Chapman was visiting his friend Kenneth Crichton, grandson of original Union Jack, Lord James Montgomery Falsworth, when he learned of Baron Blood, who was conducting a revenge campaign against his old family at that time, and donned the costume to help Captain America fight the vampire.
 Chapman was allowed to keep the costume and carry on the tradition despite initial resistance from Falsworth family matriarch Jacqueline Crichton; he would repay the family by defending Falsworth Manor against a group of his anti-establishment friends one year later.

-He would also assist Lady Jacqueline and Namorita in rescuing Namor from neo-Nazis, defeating Master Man and Warrior Woman in the process.

 Knights of Pendragon

-Chapman would later become possessed by the Pendragon spirit and healed of his injuries.
-He appeared at Kate McClellan's London apartment.
-As Union Jack, he adopted a new costume, and alongside Kate McClellan and Captain Britain, failed to prevent the kidnapping of Kate's son, Cam by Bane.
-Alongside Captain Britain and Kate, he battled the minions of the Bane.
-He conferred with Kate, Ben Gallagher, and Peter Hunter; with them, he was attacked by the Bane in Kent.
+Chapman is later possessed by the Pendragon spirit, resulting in him taking on the Union Jack mantle.
+Alongside Kate McClellan and Captain Britain, he battles the minions of Bane, who kidnapped Kate's son Cam.
 He also joins the other Pendragons in the search for the Holy Grail at Kitsford tumnus, and fight fellow Pendragon, Iron Man.
-With Iron Man, Captain Britain, and the Knights of Pendragon, he battles the Bane, and freed Cam McClellan.
+With Iron Man, Captain Britain, and the Knights of Pendragon, he battles Bane and rescues Cam McClellan.
 After the battle, the Pendragons are formed, establishing the Pendragon base at Camelaird Farm.
-Chapman then encounters Mister Fantastic, Invisible Woman and Black Panther; with them, Kate McClellan, and Ben Gallagher, he battled the Bane in Africa.
-Alongside the Black Panther, he battled Bane ninjas and traveled to Hong Kong where he transforms Dolph and is then killed by Dolph.
-Chapman would later wake at Avalon, resurrected with the other Pendragons, where the Pendragons battle and finally stopped the Bane.

-Later, while making a public appearance at Stark's Questworld, Chapman had no choice but to battle malfunctioning robots where he received a new armor which would later evolve into a new stronger mystical armour.
-Life as a Pendragon didn't get any easier as he fought Magpie, tried to stop the Cape Wrath Breeder Reactor from overloading and traveled to Arakne where he met and fought with Spider-Man and the Warheads.

-When the villainous company Mys-Tech revived his enemy Baron Blood, Chapman infiltrated the company and once again destroyed his foe, inadvertently starting the Mys-Tech wars.
+When the villainous company Mys-Tech resurrect Baron Blood, Chapman infiltrates the company, inadvertently starting the Mys-Tech wars.

-Shortly after the defeat of Mys-Tech, Chapman, alongside the Pendragons fought Death's Head/Minion, Magpie and the Lemurians of Earth-313.
-Upon the villains defeat, the Pendragons disbanded and Chapman would revert to his classic costume.
+Shortly after the defeat of Mys-Tech, Chapman, alongside the Pendragons fought Death's Head, Magpie, and the Lemurians of Earth-313.
+Upon the villains' defeat, the Pendragons disband.